Knoxville shooting puts focus on dangers officers face

 KNOXVILLE, Tenn.
 (WATE) — A day after an officer-involved shooting in South Knoxville the president of the Knoxville chapter of the Fraternal Order of Police Keith Lyon gave his perspective to WATE 6 On Your Side.

-Lyon wasn’t at the scene when officers say 43-year-old Bryan Lee pointed a gun at them, but he knows what it is like to respond and the training that goes in to preparing for situations like it.
+Lyon wasn’t on Sevier Avenue in South Knoxville when officers say 43-year-old Bryan Lee pointed a gun at them, but he knows what it is like to respond and the training that goes in to preparing for situations like it.
+Lee was shot by officers and later died, according to the Tennessee Bureau of Investigation.

 “The goal is to do this safely.
 We don’t want anybody to be hurt, even the suspects,” Lyon said.